helga-agentur/ui-components/packages/DynamicContentLoader/README.md

 Different components are wrapped in a `dynamic-content-orchestrator` and play together in a loosely coupled way.
 There are two types of components:
 - `Listener`s handle DOM or other events and request an update by dispatching an event.
-- `Updater`s that return the URL from where their content should be fetched and handle the content once it arrives.
+- `Updater`s that return a config from where their content should be fetched and handle the content once it arrives.

 Basic Flow:
-1. All `Updater`s register themselves at the `DynamicContentOrchestrator` by dispatching an `addDynamicContentUpdater` event with `{ updateResponseStatus, assembleURL }`.
+1. All `Updater`s register themselves at the `DynamicContentOrchestrator` by dispatching an `addDynamicContentUpdater` event with `{ updateResponseStatus, getRequestConfig }`.
 2. Once a user interaction happens, a `Listener` dispatches a `loadDynamicContent` event with `{ requestConfiguration: { searchParams } }`.
 The `searchParams` correspond to the filters that should be applied to the fetched content.
-3. The `DynamicContentOrchestrator` calls `assembleURL` on each `Updater` and collects the returned URLs.
+3. The `DynamicContentOrchestrator` calls `getRequestConfig` on each `Updater` and collects the returned configuration.
 4. The `DynamicContentOrchestrator` fetches the content from every URL and calls `updateResponseStatus` on each `Updater` with the corresponding content.